VoxForge/voxforge.github.io/es/Read.md

     "Your browser does not support indexedDB for offline storage of submissions, please upgrade to a current version of a Free and Open Source browser such as Chrome or FireFox."
+  no_formDataSupport_message: >
+    "Browser does not support FormData... please install a current version of a Free and Open Source browser such as Chrome or FireFox"
   no_edgeSupport_message: >
     "Microsoft proprietary browsers not supported... please install a current version of a Free and Open Source browser such as Chrome or